hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 Object.assign(Goose.prototype, Swimmable, Flyable);
 ```

-### 8.3 Mix-ins vs Inheritance
+### 8.3 Mixins vs Inheritance

-Some JavaScript developers argue that you should use factory functions with mix-ins exclusively.
-They suggest that inheritance fails at modeling some scenarios, but a combination of factory functions and mix-ins can model any object relationship.
+Some JavaScript developers argue that you should use factory functions with mixins exclusively.
+They suggest that inheritance fails at modeling some scenarios, but a combination of factory functions and mixins can model any object relationship.
 Why bother with class/constructor inheritance at all?
 Why not just use factory functions that mix in other objects instead?
 If we did that, we could *rewrite our example like this*:

 ```js
 const Swimmable = {